 Lunnasting and Delting

-A calm day at Toft The areas known as Lunnasting and Delting are diverse in that some of Shetland’s most unspoilt natural attractions lie side-by-side with the oil and gas production infrastructure that provides a living for many islanders.
-From wonderful wildlife and peaceful historical sites to the daily bustle of the energy industry, there is plenty to see and experience in this part of Shetland.
+A calm day at Toft The areas known as Lunnasting and Delting are diverse in that some of Shetland’s most unspoilt natural attractions lie side-by-side with the oil and gas industry infrastructure that provides a living for many islanders.
+From wonderful wildlife and peaceful historical sites to the daily bustle of energy-related business, there is plenty to see and experience in this part of Shetland.

 Heading north on the main road from Lerwick, take a right turn onto the B9071 and visit the Lunnasting area.
 Several plantations of trees make this a rewarding place for bird watchers and there are many good picnic spots and pleasant places to wander.
 Otters are fairly common along the shorelines.